klionsky123/dmk-kafka-airflow/README.md

 ## ✅ Main Features

-- Contains a fully functional, stand-alone set of metadata tables, stored procedures, and python modules to support ETL processes.
+- Contains a fully functional, stand-alone set of metadata tables, stored procedures, and python modules to support ETL process.
-- Extracts sample data from various data sources—flat files, relational databases (RDBMS), REST APIs(token-based auth, pagination, etc.), Kafka streaming, —with a strong emphasis on performance.
+- Extracts sample steaming data into the database for further processing.
 - Scheduled and orchestrated through Apache Airflow.

 ---